vortexdeveloperlabs/Filter-Lock/docs/For devs/standards/Sync Token.md

-# Sync Token
+# Sync Token - Developer Notes

-This isn't actually for the users, but for the per-server staff and proxy site hosters to securely link the Filter Lock Middleware to a link bot.
+This isn't actually for the users, but for the per-server staff and proxy site hosters to securely link the Filter Lock middleware to a link bot.

 ## The token